• OVERVIEW •

 - Baritone guitars: read StringJoy’s overview, watch Guitar World‘s Mike Mushok model demo, ProGuitarShop’s Bari Tele demo, Fender’s Bari Jazzmaster demo (actually -2 down again) – and also Chords of Orion’s intro to ambient electric baritone

-- Going deeper: Ariel Posen on his standard-scale ‘Stratomule’ bari, and how he played that solo – and see Rob Scallon’s Down-Tuning Experiment for a pleasingly direct way to answer the question ‘does tuning lower make things heavier?’ (also features the mysteries of ‘drop-Q’ tuning)
+- Going deeper: more on Jim Hall’s possible downtunings on a MusikNews thread, hear Ariel Posen on his ‘Stratomule’ bari and see how he played that (^) solo – and check out Rob Scallon’s Down-Tuning Experiment for a pleasingly direct way to answer the question ‘does tuning lower make things heavier?’ (also features the mysteries of ‘drop-Q’ tuning)

 Browse 100+ tunings: type in names, notes, artists, sequences, words, etc. Also see tags below & the Full Menu.

 Everything you didn’t realise you wanted to know about guitar tuning: fresh perspectives from Ming Dynasty mythology to modern psychoacoustics via jazz, Joni, Madagascar, & more.
 Ad-free, open-access multimedia resources, continually updated (‘tuned’) over time.
 Feedback encouraged!

 Project Home | Altered Tunings Menu | Divine Indian drones | EADGBE by ear | Peg-twisting heroes | Joni’s ‘stringed canvas’ | James Taylor’s puzzle | Alpha-melodic inventions | Microtonal guitar | Megatable analysis | Social, scientific, & spiritual | Feedback & future ideas

 • RĀGA JUNGLISM •